Inviting your friends and family to graduation

 Please note: all documents need to be in English and if not accompanied by a certified translation meeting UK visas and Immigration (UKVI) requirements

-More information can be found on the following weblinks:
+More information can be found on the following webpages:

-- Standard Visitor Visa (You will need to be logged in to view this page)
+- Standard Visitor Visa (You will need to be logged in to your UEL account to view this page)

 - Immigration Rules Appendix V: Visitor - Immigration Rules - Guidance - GOV.UK website